Lawyer Burnout

 1. Lawyers do work that is boring and tedious

-The main reason your lawyer job is boring is because, quite simply, people pay you to do dull, monotonous work that they don't want to do themselves.
+Your lawyer job is boring because people pay you to do dull, monotonous work they don’t want to do themselves.

 2. Lawyers are overworked and underpaid

 A seminal American Bar Foundation study found that an average workweek for lawyers totals 50 hours, with over 40% of large firm lawyers working over 60 hours per week.
-If you do the math, this shows that an attorney who only works Monday through Friday logs 10 to 12 hour days at work.
-If he or she carves into one weekend day, this "drops" to 8 to 10 hour days.
+If you do the math, this shows that an attorney who only works Monday through Friday logs 10 to 12-hour days at work.
+If they carve into one weekend day, this “drops” to 8 to 10-hour days.
 Those are long days!
-And that doesn't factor in the time taken for commuting, eating, or other meetings and obligations.
+And that doesn’t factor in the time taken for commuting, eating, or other meetings and obligations.

-With all of this time at work as a lawyer, you have little to no time to see your family, to exercise, to take care of yourself, or to just appreciate life and smell the roses.
-You truly are a slave to the system.
-As Morpheus said in the Matrix movie: "You are a slave, Neo.
-Like everyone else you were born into bondage.
+With all this time at work as a lawyer, you have little to no time to see your family, exercise, take care of yourself, or appreciate life and smell the roses.
+You, indeed, are a slave to the system.
+As Morpheus said in the movie The Matrix: “You are a slave, Neo.
+Like everyone else, you were born into bondage.
 Into a prison that you cannot taste or see or touch.
-A prison for your mind."
+A prison for your mind.”

-Nor are you a highly compensated work horse.
-Lawyers do not make as much money as conventional wisdom would have you believe.
-Sure, some senior law firm partners pull in a hefty salary, and other successful attorneys can earn a good salary.
-But most lawyers make less when compared to other industries and fields.
-High-level desk research National Association for Law Placement and PayScale and Salary.com and our polling of Leave Law Behind course members reveals that most attorneys make between $90,000 and $200,000 per year.
-And these figures are only being cut in the wake of the COVID-19 layoffs.
+However, most lawyers make less when compared to other industries and fields.
+High-level desk research at the National Association for Law Placement and PayScale and Salary.com and our polling of Leave Law Behind course members reveals that most attorneys make between $90,000 and a little over $200,000 annually.

-Working a lot isn't always a bad thing.
+Working a lot isn’t always a bad thing.
 If you love something, you can easily work many hours at it.
 We love the work we do here at Leave Law Behind.
-We continuously hear from Leave Law Behind course graduates who have their dream job out of the law that they have found purpose and meaning and exciting work to do, and so they often do not notice when they put in long hours.
-Work doesn't seem like work to them.
-The vast majority of our graduates have a balanced life out of the law and make a great living in their jobs out of the law.
+We continuously hear from Leave Law Behind course graduates who have their dream job out of the law that they have found purpose, meaning, and exciting work to do, and so they often do not notice when they put in long hours.
+Work doesn’t seem like work to them.

 Unfortunately, that is not the reality for the unhappy lawyer.
-When you don't love the law, you just feel are truly are overworked and underpaid.
+When you don’t love the law, you feel overworked and underpaid, leading to burnout.

 3. Lawyers are required to deal with a disproportionately large amount of stress

-You deal with very sensitive, confidential client information that you need to safeguard and protect.
+You deal with sensitive, confidential client information that you must safeguard and protect.

-The law is always in flux, leading to lawyer anxiety about keeping up with the most recent on-point statute or case law.
+The law is constantly in flux, leading to lawyer anxiety about keeping up with the most recent on-point statute or case law..

-And then you have the client's urgency to get matters resolved, the thin staffing on deals and cases, the endless paperwork and billing, and the overall toxic law firm environment.
+And then you have the client’s urgency to resolve matters, the finely worded client communications, the thin staffing on deals and cases, the endless paperwork and billing, the toxic, stressful firm environment, and the inability to set boundaries.

-Sure, there are the attorneys who claim they thrive on the stress and let it push them to be productive and at their best.
+Sure, there are attorneys who claim they thrive on these feelings and let them push them to be productive and at their best for their law firms.
 But these lawyers are in the minority, and we hope they are not sacrificing other aspects of their well being in the drive to produce results.

-For the unhappy lawyer, the unneeded stress, pressure, and intensity of being an attorney is a negative.
-It doesn't push you to be our best.
-Instead, it makes you feel isolated, angry, and stressed out.
-It's no surprise that a 2018 study cited by the ABA Journal found that attorneys are 3.6 times more likely to be depressed than people in other industries and fields of work out of the law.
+It’s no surprise that a 2018 study cited by the ABA Journal found that attorneys are 3.6 times more likely to be depressed than people in other industries and fields of work outside of the law.

 How to break free from the system that causes your lawyer anxiety